wlswotmd/gef/docs/FAQ.md

 GEF uses this function internally to switch.
 If the mode remains switched due to an interruption during command execution, etc., you will need to fix it manually.

+## `magic` command has few valid results.
+This is because libc symbols are not loaded.

+Unlike kernel symbols, userland symbols do not undergo heuristic detection (with some special exceptions).
+Therefore, missing symbols may not be detected by the `magic` command.

+If you're referring to system-wide glibc, you can resolve it with these steps:
+1. Install the symbols with `apt install libc6-dbg`.
+2. Add `set debug-file-directory /usr/lib/debug` in `~/.gdbinit`.

 # About python